acampbell3000/grails-picasa/README.txt

     * useGridListing - By default, display albums and photos using a grid layout.
     * rssManagingEditor = Name of author managing the RSS feed.
+    * maps.width = Width of the Google Maps tiles used when showing photo / album GEO locations.
+    * maps.height = Height of the Google Maps tiles used when showing photo / album GEO locations.
+    * maps.zoom = Zoom of the Google Maps tiles used when showing photo / album GEO locations.

 Note: The properties imgmax and thumbsize are subject to a valid set of values detailed by the API's reference guide.